MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1416-Emergency-Agricultural-Disaster-Assistance-Programs/subpart-B-Emergency-Assistance-Livestock-Honeybees-FarmRaised-Fish-Program/section-1416.103.md

 ##### § 1416.103 Eligible losses, adverse weather, and other loss conditions. #####

-(a) An eligible loss covered under this subpart is a loss that an eligible producer or contract grower of livestock, honeybees, or farm-raised fish incurs due to an eligible adverse weather or eligible loss condition, as determined by the Deputy Administrator.
+(a) An eligible loss covered under this subpart is a loss that an eligible producer, livestock owner, or contract grower of livestock, or eligible producer of honeybees or farm-raised fish incurs due to an eligible adverse weather or eligible loss condition, as determined by the Deputy Administrator.

 (b) A loss covered under LFP or LIP is not eligible for ELAP.

-(c) To be eligible, the loss must have occurred during the program year for which payment is being requested.
+(c) To be an eligible loss in a program year, the loss must have been apparent to the person or legal entity providing the notice and to FSA in the program year for which payment is being requested.

 (d) For a livestock feed loss to be considered an eligible loss, the livestock feed loss must be one of the following: